kpilearner/lmr/README.md

 <div align="left">

-### 📢 Attention All: Incorrect ComfyUI Workflow Usage Alert — Read Now!
-- ### We have released our **[official ComfyUI workflow](#official-comfyui-workflow)** for proper usage!
-Check our repository and have a try!
-- You need to **add the fixed pre-prompt "A diptych with two side-by-side images of the same scene.
-On the right, the scene is exactly the same as on the left but {instruction}"** before inputing the edit instructions, otherwise you may get bad results!
-(This is mentioned in the paper!, The code for the Hugging Face gradio demo already embeds this prompt.
-So, you can simply input the editing instructions without additional setup.)
-- The width of the input image must resize to **512** (no restriction to height).
-- Please **[use the Normal LoRA](https://huggingface.co/RiverZ/normal-lora/tree/main)** not the MoE-LoRA, because the MoE-LoRA cannot be correctly loaded with ComfyUI lora loader.
-- 🔥💐🎆 Welcome to share your **creative workflows** (such as combining Redux, ACE, etc.) in the Issues section and showcase the results!
-We will include references so that more people can see your creativity.

 # 🎆 News

 ### 👑 Feel free to share your results in this [Gallery](https://github.com/River-Zhang/ICEdit/discussions/21)!
 - **[2025/8/21]** 🌟 We have released an [Ascend (Huawei NPU)-powered version of ICEdit](https://github.com/2018liuzhiyuan/ICEdit-on-Ascend-NPU).
 Now you can run ICEdit on Ascend NPU!
 Many thanks to [Zhiyuan](https://github.com/2018liuzhiyuan)！